Xihoudu: Disputes

 Experts from the Shanxi Provincial Institute of Archaeology believe that the most effective way to resolve these disputes and problems is to further excavate to obtain new information.

 In 2020, a new study of 39 lithics produced an isochron 26Al/10Be (aluminum-26 to beryllium-10) burial dating of Xihoudu of 2.43 Ma.
-This would make Xihoudu the oldest lithic site in China.
+This would make Xihoudu the oldest paleolithic site in China.